 Follow the instructions on the Upgrade/Downgrade page to upgrade the configuration of your cluster based on your business requirements.
 For more information about the parameters on the page, see Parameters on the buy page.
 The following table describes only some of the parameters.Notice If the zone where your cluster resides has insufficient resources for a configuration upgrade, you can migrate the nodes in the zone to another before the upgrade.
 For more information, see Migrate nodes in a zone.

 Parameter Description Node Storage If Disk Type is set to Cloud SSD, you can increase the value of Node Storage for data nodes.
 The maximum storage space supported by a single node depends on the disk type of the node.
 You can check specific limits in the Elasticsearch console.
 Dedicated Master Node You can purchase or upgrade dedicated master nodes.Notice If the specifications of your dedicated master nodes are 1 vCPU and 2 GiB of memory, you can upgrade these nodes on the Upgrade/Downgrade page.
 After the upgrade, the cluster is charged based on the new specifications.
 If your dedicated master nodes are free of charge, you are charged for these nodes after you upgrade them.
 Warm Node You can purchase or upgrade warm nodes.
 Client Node You can purchase or upgrade client nodes.
 Kibana Node You can upgrade your Kibana node.Notice When you purchase a cluster, Alibaba Cloud provides a Kibana node for you free of charge.
 This Kibana node offers 1 vCPU and 2 GiB of memory.
 You can upgrade the Kibana node on the Upgrade/Downgrade page.
-Forced Update If your cluster is abnormal (indicated by the color red or yellow) and your services are severely affected, you must immediately upgrade the cluster configuration.
+Forced Update If your cluster is in an abnormal state (indicated by the color red or yellow) and your services are severely affected, you must immediately upgrade the cluster configuration.
 In this case, we recommend that you select Forced Update.
 The system will perform a forced update regardless of the cluster status.
-The update requires only a short period.Notice
+The update requires only a short period of time.Notice

 - After the forced update, the system restarts your cluster.
 During the restart, the services running on the cluster may be unstable.